DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/overview.md

 - A **database** with high availability features, such as MongoDB
 - **Message middleware** with high availability features, such as Kafka, RabbitMQ
 - A **key-value store** with high availability features, such as Redis
-- Other applications with high availability functions
+- Other applications with high availability features

 Highly available LVM local data volume, suitable for the following cases and applications: